Aleksapop/blog-post/ts-what-s-typescript-a-beginners-guide-to-typed-javascript.md

 category: "Type Script"
 ---

+JavaScript is the backbone of modern web development, powering everything from dynamic websites to complex web applications.
 However, maintaining and debugging JavaScript code can become challenging as applications grow due to its dynamic nature.
 This is where TypeScript comes in.
 TypeScript is a strongly typed, object-oriented, compiled superset of JavaScript that adds static typing to the language.
 Developed by Microsoft, it helps developers catch errors early, write more maintainable code, and improve overall development efficiency.
 In this guide, we’ll explore TypeScript, its benefits, and how you can start using it.

 Why Use TypeScript?
 Static Typing in TypeScript
 **Static typing** is one of TypeScript's defining features and is a major differentiator from JavaScript, a dynamically typed language.
 In a statically typed language, the type of every variable is known at compile time (before the program runs).
 This contrasts with dynamic typing, where the type is determined at runtime.

 TypeScript introduces static typing into JavaScript by allowing developers to declare types explicitly.
 Each variable, function parameter, and function return value can have a specified kind.
 For example, instead of just saying a variable with a value, you can declare what type of value that variable will hold (like a string, number, or custom object type).
 This significantly reduces errors that could occur during runtime due to unexpected types.